 All the stained glass is rather inferior 19th C. with two important exceptions.
 The window in the Lady Chapel at the end of the south aisle contains glass by the Pre-Raphaelite artist, Kempe with his wheat sheaf signature.
 More importantly, in the SE and SW windows of the south aisle in the tracery lights are birds drawn in brown on green glass (14th C.) apparently based on a medieval pattern book now in Magdalen College , Cambridge.
 These beautiful windows are apparently unique, nothing similar being found in other English parish churches.

 These windows and the font are perhaps the most interesting and delightful features of a peaceful and attractive church.

-Photos courtesy of Margaret Allen
+Text courtesy of Margaret Allen photos David Allen

 Please click here for a descriptive pamphlet of the church by W.E.
 Meads dating from the 1930s in .pdf format.